-According to the SAHRA Paleontological map the study area is of insignificant/zero paleontological significance (Figure 8.4) and no further palaeontological studies are required.
+The study area is indicated as of insignificant/zero paleontological significance on the SAHRA Paleontological map (Figure 8.6) and no further palaeontological studies are required.

-Colour Sensitivity Required Action RED VERY HIGH Field assessment and protocol for finds is required ORANGE/YELLOW HIGH Desktop study is required and based on the outcome of the desktop study, a fie assessment is likely GREEN MODERATE Desktop study is required BLUE LOW No palaeontological studies are required however a protocol for finds is required GREY INSIGNIFICANT/ZERO No palaeontological studies are required WHITE/CLEAR UNKNOWN These areas will require a minimum of a desktop study.
+Colour Sensitivity Required Action RED VERY HIGH Field assessment and protocol for finds is required ORANGE/YELLOW HIGH Desktop study is required and based on the outcome of the desktop study, a field assessment is likely GREEN MODERATE Desktop study is required BLUE LOW No palaeontological studies are required however a protocol for finds is required GREY INSIGNIFICANT/ZERO No palaeontological studies are required WHITE/CLEAR UNKNOWN These areas will require a minimum of a desktop study.
 As more information comes to light, SAHRA will continue to populate the map

-Figure 8.4.
+Figure 8.10.
 Paleontological sensitivity of the approximate study area (yellow polygon) as indicated on the SAHRA Palaeontological sensitivity map.